sourcecred/docs/community/CODE_OF_CONDUCT.md

 Unless explicitly specified for a particular project or initiative, this code of conduct serves as a global standard for all SourceCred affiliated projects, activities, and events.
-If an individual is found to violate this Code of Conduct via a [confidential report](#confidentiality), at their discretion the Benevolent Dictator may consult with other members from the community, for example through a committee, and take any action they deem appropriate.
+If an individual is found to violate this Code of Conduct via a [confidential report](#confidentiality), at their discretion the Values Maintainer may consult with other members from the community, for example through a committee, and take any action they deem appropriate.
 Example actions might include warning the person in question, removing them from a specific activity, or banning them from further participation in activities (in person or online).
 The last option is unlikely, but possible in extreme